Where the Colorado River crisis is hitting home

 In Rio Verde at the far northeastern edge of the Phoenix sprawl, Karen Nabity appears to be one of a few activists sounding the alarm.
 She's a realtor but is dismayed that people are still being allowed to buy and build in places like this.

-"They don't have a disclosure to the owner of that property to say, 'you're building this house, but do you know on January first we don't have a water source for you.'"
+"They don't have a disclosure to the owner of that property to say, 'You're building this house, but do you know on January 1st we don't have a water source for you.' "

 Development continues largely due to loose zoning in Maricopa County — one of the nation's fastest growing — and loopholes in Arizona water law.

-This January first, some 500 homes in the Rio Verde Foothills community, Nabity's included, are losing all their water.
+This Jan.
+1, some 500 homes in the Rio Verde Foothills community, Nabity's included, are losing all their water.
 That's because nearby Scottsdale, which gets most of its water from the Colorado River, now says there's not enough to go around anymore.
 And its long standing delivery program will cease.

 Remember "deadpool" up in Lake Mead?
 Nabity worries it's coming faster than predicted.